pullsaki/defi-balance-checking-app/README.md

 ## Code Overview

 ### `src/App.js`
-Main App Component which launches other components
+Main App Component which launches a component for each chain

 ### `src/ChainDataRow.js`
 This component contains the logic to find out the balance, percentage change and updates regularly